 Michael completed his PhD on The Dilemma of Justified War at Sheffield University (2010) and was subsequently awarded the Political Studies Association (PSA) Sir Ernest Barker Prize for the best dissertation in Political Theory.
-He has been teaching at Brighton since 2012, particularly on the Philosophy, Politics, and Ethics BA.
-He is also a member of CAPPE and the Understanding Conflict Cluster, as well as co-organiser, with the Humanities undergraduate students, of the Humanities Society seminar series.
+He has been teaching at Brighton since 2012, particularly on the Philosophy, Politics, and Ethics BA, as well as the War, Conflict and Modernity BA.
+He is also a member of CAPPE, as well as co-organiser, with the Humanities undergraduate students, of the Humanities Society seminar series.

 Approach to teaching

 The most important challenge for a teacher is not to impart knowledge but to make students realise, in case they haven't already, that it is possible to think.
 The only way in which you can achieve this is by taking them seriously – as seekers of knowledge and as persons in the world.
 Good teaching, then, is about attending closely to individuals as much as it is about creating a joyful atmosphere in which equals can thrive.
 Overall, it's probably fair to say that spending time with students who are thoughtful, curious and creative ranks amongst the most enjoybable activities in the world.

 Research output: Contribution to journal › Article › Research › peer-review